dougiesquire/CAFE-f6_documentation/docs/index.rst

 Documentation for CAFE-f6 skill assessment
 ==========================================

-Welcome to the documentation for my project assessing CAFE-f6.
+Welcome to the documentation for my `project assessing CAFE-f6 <https://github.com/dougiesquire/Squire_2022_CAFE-f6>`_.
 This documentation contains information about the project structure and code, and demonstrates some key results.

 Contents
 --------